Cdfghglz/KActivityJumper/README.md

 ### Use

 #### GUI

+Add the ActivityJumper Plasma widget to where you like it most.

 Click the *Pin* icon ![](package/icons/breeze/apps/16/ajumper-pin.svg) to change the pin-state of the current position, then use the *Back* ![](package/icons/breeze/apps/16/ajumper-back.svg) icon to jump to the pinned positions.
 When there are multiple pinned positions, the *Back* icon will circle through them endlessly.

 #### Keys